Florida Company Wants to Fly People to Space In Hot Air Balloons

 Space Perspective plans to book events such as weddings as well as trips for privately-funded scientific research.

-The company says they’ll begin missions in 2021.
+The company says they’ll begin missions in soon.
 For more information, see thespaceperspective.com.